-Juan Valdez is an Immigration Paralegal in the office of Los Angeles, CA.
+Juan Valdez is an Immigration Paralegal in the Los Angeles office.

 Juan possesses a Master and Bachelor of Arts in Anthropology from Cal State Fullerton, University.
 His thesis explored transnational cultures through dance.
 Juan is originally from Mexico City and speaks fluent Spanish.
 Juan has volunteered in the past with non-profit organization such as the Hispanic Bar Foundation in Santa Ana, CA where he mentored students about college.

-Juan has a Master’s and Bachelor’s of Arts in Anthropology from Cal State Fullerton, University.
+Master’s and Bachelor’s of Arts in Anthropology from Cal State Fullerton, University

 Southwestern Anthropological Association (SWAA)